teaching-on-testbeds/k8s-ml/deploy_k8s/index.md

    * and it will not be cached ("imagePullPolicy: Always"),
    * the deployment will include just a single copy of our pod ("replicas: 1").

-The last and final step is to apply the content of the deployment_k8s.yaml file. run the command below to do so:
+To start this deployment, we will run:

 ``` shell
 kubectl apply -f deployment_k8s.yaml

 ```

-If the output looks similar to this
+and make sure the following output appears:

 ``` shell
 service/flask-test-service created
 deployment.apps/flask-test-app created
 ```

-Then it means your deployment is successfull.

-Since the content of our pod is large so it will take close to a minute for the pod to start running.
+It will take close to a minute for the pod to start running.

-To check the status of pod run the below mentioned command:
+To check the status of deployment, run:

 ``` shell
 kubectl get pods -o wide